DPDK/dpdk/doc/guides/prog_guide/poll_mode_drv.rst

-Depending on driver capabilities advertised by ``rte_eth_dev_info_get()``, the PMD may support hardware offloading feature like checksumming, TCP segmentation or VLAN insertion.
+Depending on driver capabilities advertised by ``rte_eth_dev_info_get()``, the PMD may support hardware offloading feature like checksumming, TCP segmentation, VLAN insertion or lockfree multithreaded TX burst on the same TX queue.

 The support of these offload features implies the addition of dedicated status bit(s) and value field(s) into the rte_mbuf data structure, along